Stable super-resolution limit and smallest singular value of restricted Fourier matrices: MUSIC and its super-resolution limit

-\end{lemma} In the noiseless case, source locations can be exactly identified through the zeros of the noise-space correlation function $\calR(\omega)$ or the peaks of the imaging function $\calJ(\omega)$ (see Figure \ref{Fig_MUSICThreeSpikes} for an example), as long as the number of measurements is at least twice the number of point sources to be recovered.
+In the noiseless case, the source locations can be exactly identified through the zeros of the noise-space correlation function $\calR(\omega)$ or the peaks of the imaging function $\calJ(\omega)$, as long as the number of measurements is at least twice the number of point sources to be recovered.

 In the presence of noise, $\calH(y^0)$ is perturbed to $\calH(y)$ such that: